Documents for customs clearance

 No specific form is required.
 The packing list is to be prepared by the exporter according to standard business practice and the original along with at least one copy must be submitted.
 Generally there is no need for it to be signed.
 However, both the original and the copy of the packing list are often signed.
 The packing list may be prepared in any language, although a translation into English is recommended.

-All goods imported into the EU must be declared to the customs authorities of the respective EU country using the Single Administrative Document (SAD), which is the common import declaration form for all the EU countries, laid down in COMMISSION REGULATION (EC) No 2286/2003.
-Please see more detailed information in the SAD guidelines.
+All goods imported into the EU must be declared to the customs authorities of the respective EU country using the Single Administrative Document (SAD), which is the common import declaration form for all the EU countries.
+Please see more detailed information in the UCC guidance document on SAD.

 The declaration must be drawn up in one of the official languages of the EU, which is acceptable to the customs authorities of the EU country where the formalities are carried out.